Lindeneg/funkallero/example/README.md

-This example uses prisma, postgres, cookies for authentication and local https server.
+This example uses prisma, postgres and http-only cookie with jwt for authentication.

 ---